knative/eventing/docs/spec/spec.md

 ### group: eventing.knative.dev/v1alpha1

-_Describes a direct linkage between an event publisher and an action._
+_Describes a linkage between a Subscribable and a Targetable and/or Sinkable._

 ### Object Schema